-- A weekly conversation class in a small group with a Foreign Language Assistant
+- A weekly conversation class with the German Language Assistant

-- Working in the language lab at a pace to suit you
+- Regular lessons in the language lab at a pace to suit you

 - Researching on the internet

-- Choosing from a huge range of resources to practise your skills and extend your interests at your own pace
+- Choosing from a huge range of resources to practice your skills and extend your interests at your own pace

 - Reading and discussing literature.

 We offer a range of homework activities to practise the different skills outside the classroom.
 This will include Independent Study each week to develop your cultural interests and language skills at your own pace.